GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 ## Policy Enforcement {: #policy_enforcement }

+Repeat abuse
-Serious or repeated violations of the Chrome Web Store Distribution Agreement or these Program Policies will result in the suspension of your developer account, and possibly related developer accounts.
+: Serious or repeated violations of the Chrome Web Store Distribution Agreement or these Program Policies will result in the suspension of your developer account, and possibly related developer accounts.
 Additionally, you may be banned from using the Chrome Web Store.
 In extreme cases, this may also result in the suspension of related Google services associated with your Google account.
   Repeated infringement of intellectual property rights, including copyright, will also result in account termination.
 For more information on Google's copyright policies, please use [this tool][24].

+Enforcement Circumvention
+: Any attempt to circumvent intended limitations or enforcement actions will result in the immediate termination of your developer account, and possibly related developer accounts.

+Notifications and Appeals
-In the event that your Product is removed from Chrome Web Store, you will receive an email notification to that effect, with further instructions if applicable.
+: In the event that your Product is removed from Chrome Web Store, you will receive an email notification to that effect, with further instructions if applicable.
 Please verify that the associated publisher account with your Product can receive emails from external parties and not get flagged as Spam to ensure that you receive all communications in a timely manner.

 [1]: https://blog.chromium.org/2018/06/improving-extension-transparency-for.html
 [2]: /docs/extensions/mv2/inline_faq